priya-00666/Fundamental-training/README.md

 * [Lab 3 - Service Composition](lab3/README.md)
 * [Lab 4 - Operations](lab4/README.md)

-##Next steps
+## Next steps

-After completing the lab exercises you should be able to:
+After completing Labs 1-4 you should be able to:

 * Add your cloud provider credentials to your manager
 * Upload and deploy catalog blueprints (directly from the dashboard) or [community blueprints](https://github.com/cloudify-community/blueprint-examples)